Hervé Le Treut: Scientific career

 His expertise has earned him membership of the Intergovernmental Panel on Climate Change (IPCC).
 In 2003, he argued that stabilizing the climate system changes would mean “we would need to cut by a factor two or three the global emissions of greenhouse gases”, if not of carbon.

 He is also invited by mass media on a regular basis to talk about the role of human activity in global warming.
 In November 2009, he published a new book New Climate on Earth: Understanding, Predicting, Responding (in French, ed.
 Flammarion).
 In this book, he predicts that due to CO_{2} emissions “well beyond the worst case scenario” considered by IPCC projections, a rise in temperatures between 4 and 6 degrees by the end of the century, depending on the selected model.
 The Copenhague conference failure on the same year made him say that “if we do nothing, the critical threshold of a temperature rise of 2°C will be overshoot by 2050.”

 Alongside his research and management activities at the IPSL (Pierre Simon Laplace Institute), Hervé Le Treut is now Professor of Mechanics and Environment Physics at the École polytechnique and Pierre and Marie Curie University.
-He also teaches climate dynamics at the École normale supérieure and Sciences Po.
+He also taught climate dynamics at the École normale supérieure and Sciences Po.

 He is a member of the French Academy of Sciences since 29 November 2005.